markrudenkov/forecast-forex-rates/README.md

 # Description

-The purpose of this application is to analyse Forex rates with Bayes Classifier
+The purpose of this application is to forecast Forex rates with the classifiers of Machine Learning

 Source of the Forex rates - Yahoo.